git-town/git-town/website/src/commands/observe.md

 git town observe alpha beta
 ```

-Check out a remote branch (that exists at origin but not on your local machine)
+Check out a remote branch (that exists at the development remote but not on your
-and make it observed:
+local machine) and make it observed:

 ```fish
 git town observe somebody-elses-branch